stanwsh/zotero-word-for-windows-integration/README.md

 ## Installation

+### Step 1: Choose the Right Template
+- For **Windows**: Use `Zotero.dotm` from the `install` folder
+- For **macOS**: Use `Zotero.dotm` from the `install/mac` folder

+### Step 2: Install the Template

-Replace the existing `Zotero.dotm` file in your Word startup folder with the one from this repository.
-For example, the default location for the Word startup folder is:
+Replace the existing `Zotero.dotm` file in your Word startup folder with the appropriate version from this repository.

-- **Windows**: `%APPDATA%\Microsoft\Word\STARTUP`
+**Windows Installation:**
+1. Close Word completely
+2. Navigate to `%APPDATA%\Microsoft\Word\STARTUP`
+3. Backup the existing `Zotero.dotm` if present
+4. Copy the new `Zotero.dotm` file from this repository to the STARTUP folder
+5. Start Word and verify that the Zotero tab appears with the new "Go To Zotero" button

+**macOS Installation:**
+1. Close Word completely
-- **MacOS**: `~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word`
+2. Navigate to `~/Library/Group Containers/UBF8T346G9.Office/User Content.localized/Startup.localized/Word`
+   - If you can't find this path, open Finder, press Cmd+Shift+G, and paste the path
+3. Backup the existing `Zotero.dotm` if present
+4. Copy the `Zotero.dotm` file from the `install/mac` folder in this repository to the Word Startup folder
+5. Start Word and verify that the Zotero tab appears with the new "Go To Zotero" button

+### Step 3: Test the Installation

+1. Create a new document in Word
+2. Add a Zotero citation using the Add/Edit Citation button
+3. Place your cursor within the citation
+4. Click the "Go To Zotero" button in the ribbon
+5. Verify that Zotero opens and displays the cited item(s)

 ## Build and Test Environment

-- The file `Zotero.dotm` is compiled under **Microsoft Office Word 2010 14.0.4760.1000 (32-bit)**
+- The Windows template was compiled under **Microsoft Office Word 2010 14.0.4760.1000 (32-bit)**
+- The macOS template was tested on **Word for Mac 16.78.23100802**
 - Tested on:
   - Windows XP (32-bit)
     - Compile environment (Word 2010 32-bit)
     - Zotero 5.0.77
   - Windows 10/11 (64-bit)
     - Word for Microsoft 365 MSO 2506 Build 16.0.18925.20076 (64-bit)
-    - Zotero 7.0.16
+    - Zotero 7.0.16 (Latest)

-- `UserForm` Selection Dialog Not supported:
-  - MacOS Sonoma (14.6.1)
+  - macOS Sonoma (14.6.1)
     - Microsoft Word for Mac 16.78.23100802
     - Zotero 7.0.18 (Latest)

 ## Known Issues

+- On macOS, the multi-reference selection uses a text-based interface instead of a graphical UserForm dialog
-- The multi-reference selection dialog may only display items that belong to the first field code in the document when multiple field codes are selected.
+- The multi-reference selection dialog may only display items that belong to the first field code in the document when multiple field codes are selected
-- The add-in does not currently support `UserForm` Dialog for MacOS versions of Word, fallback to the `InputBox` method.
-- The `Go To Zotero` feature may not work correctly if the Zotero item has been deleted or moved.
+- The `Go To Zotero` feature may not work correctly if the Zotero item has been deleted or moved

 ## Upstream C++ Source Reference